Researching archival records can be rewarding and fun but it also requires some in-depth searching.

 - What type of records are held at State Records of SA?

-Our collection is made up of records of permanent value that have been created by state and local government agencies in South Australia.
-This does not include all the records created by government and only a small amount get retained permanently as archives.
-Many records remain with the government agencies and are subject to approved disposal schedules which dictate how long the records must be kept.
+Our collection is made up of permanent records created by state and local government agencies in South Australia.
+This is not all the records created by government and only a small amount are kept permanently.
+Many records remain with the government agencies.

 - How do I search the collection?

-You can search our collection on our catalogue ArchivesSearch.
-The catalogue allows you to search by keyword for government agencies, series of records and individual records.
-You can also search directly by agency (e.g. GA246 Surveyor-General's Office) or series (e.g. GRS 12200 Diagram books, alphabetical series by Hundred - Survey Office).
+You can search our collection using ArchivesSearch.
+You can search by keyword for government agencies, series of records and individual records.
+You can also search by agency (e.g. GA246 Surveyor-General's Office) or series (e.g. GRS 12200 Diagram books, alphabetical series by Hundred - Survey Office).
 The below video shows you how to search our catalogue using Keyword and Direct searching options.
-Please note that digital copies of records are not available to view or request through our catalogue.
+Digital copies of records are not available to view or request through our catalogue.

 You may need to search across both the catalogue and the website to: